elmiko/cas-capi-monitor/README.md

 How to run:

-`./cas-capi-monitor --kubeconfig /path/to/clusterapi/kubeconfig --nk /path/to/node/kubeconfig`
+`./cas-capi-monitor --kubeconfig /path/to/clusterapi/kubeconfig --workload-kubeconfig /path/to/node/kubeconfig --workload-namespace default --management-namespace default`

 `--kubeconfig`, or in-cluster settings, should point to the management cluster with the Machine resources.

-`--nk`, should point to the workload cluster with the Node and Event resources.
+`--workload-kubeconfig`, should point to the workload cluster with the Node and Event resources.

+`--workload-namespace`, should be the namespace where the cluster autoscaler will record Events.

+`--management-namespace`, should be the namespace where the cluster api Machines are stored.

+There are also shorthand options, see `cas-capi-monitor --help` for more details.

 if it works, you will see this kind of output: